On average, most of us salaried employees are paid monthly and thus we decide more on a monthly basis.

-Some don’t even make sound decisions, they usually let their heart and circumstances dictate them.
+Some don’t even make sound decisions, where they usually let their heart and circumstances dictate what they should do.

-So what if you can get 10 years of income today and you won’t be paid for the next 10 years.
-How would some of your money decisions change?
+Imagine if you got paid 10 years of income today and you won’t be paid in the next 10 years.

-Projecting your income 10 years forward
+Projecting your Income 10 years forward

-My best friend tells me that as a rule of thumb your income usually stays stagnant or goes up.
+My best friend would tell me that as a rule of thumb, your income usually stays stagnant or goes up.
 You won’t go for another job unless it pays you better than what you are currently earning at the current place (except for intangible perks).

-Conservatively assume that your $3000 salary doesn’t increase for 10 years, it comes to a sum of $420,000.
+Conservatively assume that your $3000 salary doesn’t increase for 10 years, you will eventually accumulate $420,000.

 Do click to view a larger image.

-Heck, I think a lot will just buy a condo and eat frugally for the rest of their 10 years and hope in 10 years time they can sell the condo at 100% appreciation.
+Heck, I think a lot will just buy a condo and eat frugally for the rest of their 10 years and hope in 10 years’ time they can sell the condo at 100% appreciation.

 I find that an acceptable time period is to project forward and visualize how much you will build up in 10 years.